Bundesliga contenders: A look at Bayern, Leipzig, Dortmund | Sports-Games

 - Germany

-BAYERN MUNICH The defending champion has a new coach as the 34-year-old Julian Nagelsmann takes over from Hansi Flick, who cut short his tenure to become Germany's coach.
-Nagelsmann was coach of the year after making his breakthrough at Hoffenheim and he enhanced his reputation further at Leipzig, which he led to third and second-place finishes in the Bundesliga.
+BAYERN MUNICH The defending champion has a new coach as the 34-year-old Julian Nagelsmann takes over from Hansi Flick, who cut short his tenure to become Germany coach.
+Nagelsmann was coach of the year after making his breakthrough at Hoffenheim and he enhanced his reputation further at Leipzig, which he led to third and second place finishes in the Bundesliga.
 Nagelsmann's Leipzig reached the Champions League semifinals in his first season and the German Cup final in his next.

 Bayern's biggest signing of the offseason also arrived from Leipzig.
-Bayern took advantage of Dayot Upamecano's 42.5-million-euro ($50 million) buyout clause to bring the French defender to Munich.
-Bayern also signed English defender Omar Richards on a free transfer from second-division Reading, but otherwise, there has been little activity despite the departures of David Alaba, Douglas Costa, Javi Martínez, and Jérôme Boateng.
+Bayern took advantage of Dayot Upamecano’s 42.5-million-euro (USD 50 million) buyout clause to bring the French defender to Munich.
+Bayern also signed English defender Omar Richards on a free transfer from second-division Reading, but otherwise there has been little activity despite the departures of David Alaba, Douglas Costa, Javi Martínez and Jérôme Boateng.

 Nagelsmann will be expected to get the best from players like Leroy Sané or Marc Roca who have so far failed to live up to expectations.